Does Having a Golden Visa Lower Your Tax Bill?

 Sure, it might take them years to find you if you simply stop paying taxes.
 However, they will find you in the end.
 You don’t want the hassle of constantly having to look over your shoulder, right?

-You have to bear in mind that just getting a Portugal Golden Visa by meeting the immigration criteria will keep your resident permit active.
-However, it’s not going to keep any countries’ tax authorities at bay.
+You have to bear in mind that just getting a Portuguese Golden Visa by meeting the immigration criteria will keep your resident permit active.
+However, it’s not going to keep any country’s tax authorities at bay.

 So what you want is to take your assets and find a way to legally move outside of your current tax system to a more tax-friendly place.

-If you’re a business owner and you have the foreign earned income exclusion, then there are numerous ways that you can legally reduce your taxes as an American.
-You can do this if you have an active income, and you can also move to Puerto Rico.
+If you’re a business owner, and you have the foreign earned income exclusion, then there are numerous ways that you can legally reduce your taxes as an American.
+You can do this if you have an active income and can move to Puerto Rico.

 This is a good solution for business owners and those with passive income capital gains.
 But, truthfully, there aren’t as many options for Americans.